-Backgrounder Innovative Design Competition for Toronto's Central Waterfront
+Innovative Design Competition for Toronto's Central Waterfront Backgrounder

-The Toronto Waterfront Revitalization Corporation (TWRC), in partnership with the Government of Canada, Province of Ontario and the City of Toronto held a six-week Innovative Design Competition to bring a fresh, new perspective to Toronto's 3.5 kilometre central waterfront, one of the most heavily used parts of the shoreline and the one closest to the city's downtown.
+The Toronto Waterfront Revitalization Corporation (TWRC), in partnership with the Government of Canada, Province of Ontario and the City of Toronto held a six-week Innovative Design Competition to bring a fresh new perspective to Toronto's 3.5 kilometre-long central waterfront, one of the most heavily used parts of the shoreline and the one closest to the city's downtown.

-The design competition included the area from Bathurst Street in the west to the Parliament Street in the east.
-The objective of the competition was to connect and build on existing successful spaces like the Music Garden, the York and John Quay promenades and HtO Park, and to provide a distinct and recognizable identity for Toronto's revitalized waterfront.
+The design competition includes the area from Bathurst Street in the west to Parliament Street in the east.
+The objective of the competition was to connect and build on existing successful outdoor spaces like the Music Garden, the York and John Quay promenades and HtO Park, as well as to provide a distinct and recognizable identity for Toronto's revitalized waterfront.

-Key components that the jury looked for in the winning design included:
+Key criteria that the jury used to select the winning design includes: